vitormoura/gonfservice/README.md

 # gonfservice
-Sample service API to send e-mail and other types of notifications using golang
+Simple sample service API to send e-mail and other types of notifications using golang

 ## Libs